nazim725/Europian-School-Management-Association/README.md

 # Europian School Management Association
-## The Demo live site of this website [Demo Live Site](https://app.netlify.com/sites/hardcore-knuth-aebe48/overview)
+## The Demo live site of this website [Demo Live Site](https://hardcore-knuth-aebe48.netlify.app/)

+#Features
+*This website is for Europian School Management Association, *This Association is Managed by using this website, *HTML CSS and JavaScript library React is used to Create this Website
 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).